Golden Steer's Amanda Signorelli: Dining Out is a "Full-Contact Sport" in NYC

 I feel the same way about downtown and Greenwich Village.
 They like independent operators.
 They wanted to know that we were going to move here, and that meant something to me because yes, we were going to move here.
 Those conversations didn’t come up in midtown or anywhere else we looked, which I thought was fascinating—and special.

-Do you have any food tips?
+Do you have any local food recs?
 What’s your go-to spot for a quick bite or coffee?

 I have a massive sweet tooth – it’s a problem.
 So if I’m not doing Papa D’Amour or Maman on the way in, I’m sneaking over to L’Appartment 4F.
 They have their King Cake right now, so that’s fabulous.